-Groth Winery is medium sized winery, located in the heart of the famed Oakville district and was founded in 1982 by Dennis and Judy Groth, a former Atari executive and his wife.
-Nearby neighbors in this premium vineyard real estate part of Napa Valley include Silver Oak, Screaming Eagle, PlumpJack and Groth’s former winemaker Nils Venge’s winery, Saddleback Cellars.
-Not bad real estate indeed!
+Groth Winery is medium sized winery, located in the heart of the famed Oakville district and was founded in 1982 by Dennis Groth, a former Atari executive (at one point was their Chief Financial Officer) and his wife Judy.
+Both are natives of the San Jose Bay Area – they moved to the Napa Valley in 1985.

 Groth Winery was almost not built here as the Groth’s were extremely close to purchasing a vineyard in Sonoma County, however when driving from Sonoma County to Napa County at the summit of the narrow Oakville Grade they were “sold” by the beautiful vineyards they saw in the distance on the valley floor.
 Dennis has been heavily involved in the wine industry since founding Groth and has served as President of the Napa Valley Vintners and Chairman of The Wine Institute.

 In 2007 major work was completed on the winery; an expanded crush pad was built as was a second state of the art tank room which contains smaller tanks for more hands on management.
-In addition their Reserve barrel room was remodeled (click on the photo link above to see additional photos of this room).
-Groth owns two vineyards; the estate vineyard (nearly 100 acres) which produces the fruit for their famed Reserve Cabernet Sauvignon and the Hillview Vineyard located further to the south in Yountville which produces the fruit for their Chardonnay and the Merlot which is used for blending.
+In addition their Reserve barrel room was remodeled.
+Groth owns two vineyards; the estate vineyard (nearly 100 acres) which produces the fruit for their famed Reserve Cabernet Sauvignon and the Hillview Vineyard (44 acres) located further to the south in Yountville which produces the fruit for their Chardonnay and the Merlot which is used for blending.

 We tried the 2005 estate Cabernet Sauvignon.
 This is a big wine with lively acidity and shows bright fruit from entry to finish.
 While showcasing the fruit, this inspired wine does not showcase huge tannins.
 Rather, this valley floor produced fruit shows tannins that are well managed and complement food.
 Blackberry, black cherry and slight notes of cedar round out the mid palate.
 The finish is long and clean.
 This wine will age very well.